Arjuna SathiaseelanCo-Founder & CEO, GAIUS Networks

 of the Internet Research

 Steering Group (IRSG).
 He was in the Access Advisory Panel of the United Nations Foundation's $75 million Digital Impact Alliance (funded by the Melinda and Gates Foundation, USAID and SIDA).
-He is in the advisory board of Tresorio Hub focussed on green edge computing infrastructure, Ubuntu Power - a social enterprise focussed on providing affordable off grid energy and Internet to underserved communities and Ensemble- a social business incubator in Democratic
+He was an advisor to AmmbrTech Group focussed on blockchain wireless mesh technology where he guided the group's R&D efforts, Ubuntu Power - a social enterprise focussed on providing affordable off grid energy and Internet to underserved communities and Ensemble- a social business incubator in Democratic

 Republic of Congo.
-He is also in the advisory board of the EU NETCOMMOMS project.
+He was also in the advisory board of the EU NETCOMMOMS project which has completed.
 He is a member of the Center for Science and Policy (CSaP).
 He is also a member of the Cambridge Big Data initiative as a principal investigator interested in big data for development and understanding the interplay between users, networks and data for development and humanitarian crisis.

 His research interests also include architecting the Future Internet, enabling quad-play (voice, video, data, mobility) convergence and mobile systems especially inter-RAT mobility.
 He has co-authored and contributed to several Internet standards and drafts (IETF) and contributed to the DVB-RCS2 standardization at the ETSI TM-RCS.